pietervdvn/MapComplete/Docs/Layers/entrance.md

-The question is  What is the height of this kerb?
+The question is  *What is the height of this kerb?*

 This rendering asks information about the property  [kerb:height](https://wiki.openstreetmap.org/wiki/Key:kerb:height)

-This is rendered with  The kerb height of this door is {kerb:height}
+This is rendered with  `The kerb height of this door is {kerb:height}`

-  - This door does not have a kerb  corresponds with  `<a href='https://wiki.openstreetmap.org/wiki/Key:kerb:height' target='_blank'>kerb:height</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:kerb:height%3D0' target='_blank'>0</a>`
+  - *This door does not have a kerb*  corresponds with  `kerb:height=0`

 This document is autogenerated from [assets/layers/entrance/entrance.json](https://github.com/pietervdvn/MapComplete/blob/develop/assets/layers/entrance/entrance.json)